Miss Clark - Teacher and Acting Assistant Headteacher

-Mrs Bodill - Teaching Assistant and PPA cover
+Mrs Bodill - Teaching Assistant and PPA/LT cover

 Spring - We will begin the term by looking at the narrative poem, 'The Highway Man' by Alfred Noyes.
 After that, we will be reading the book 'Wonder' by R J Palacio.
 We will be studying various genres and writing our own versions of these based on the text.
 We will begin with looking at persuasive letters before moving onto letters of complaints.

-Autumn - In English this term, we will be reading the book ‘Holes’ by Louis Sachar.
+Autumn - In English, we will be reading the book ‘Holes’ by Louis Sachar.
 We will be studying the features of various genres and writing our own versions based on the text, including: setting and character descriptions, story narratives and non-chronological reports.

-Spring - Our topic this term is Vicious Vikings.
+Spring - Our topic last term was Vicious Vikings.
 We will be learning about the struggle between the Vikings and Anglo Saxons and their impact on Britain as we know it.

 Autumn - Our topic in Autumn 1 is the Revolting Romans.
 We will be learning about the Roman Empire and its impact on Britain.
 We will also be studying Roman mosaics in art and experimenting with printing techniques.
 In Autumn 2, we will then move onto our geography topic, Our World.